 While we have long served professional developers with excellent tools, we now also offer tools that help you expand your developer talent pool and accelerating the delivery of applications and make a significant difference for your business.
 Low code development tools minimize hand-coding and offer easier, more intuitive ways to build apps.
 A model-driven approach uses visual models for defining data models, application and process logic, and user interfaces.
 This empowers both professional developers and business users to build apps much faster than hand-coding.

-Here is a better look at our development tools for developers of all skillsets – from core developers to low code developers and citizen developers:
+Here is a better look at our development tools for developers of all skillsets.

 One low code product, SAP Cloud Platform Rapid Application Development by Mendix provides visual modeling and pre-built components to empower more users across your organization to participate in the development process.
 It enables you to seamlessly manage the full application lifecycle, improving your development productivity and fostering continuous innovation.
 Specifically, you can use SAP Rapid Application Development to easily extend SAP Systems – such as SuccessFactors and S/4HANA in your new applications.
 You can then deploy your innovations on SAP Cloud Platform with just one click. (learn more in this blog.)